bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Add admin-routes, and use it with '/admin' prefix in app.js to avoid having /admin in front of all the admin routes.
 Then add controller actions for admin.
 Also add views for these pages

+### Going through course content for day 85:

+#### <b>Add image upload functionality</b>

+Add enctype=multipart/formdata to the form since it has image upload functionality.
+Then add CSRF token as query parameter as it won't work with hidden input fields on multipart forms.

+Install multer: `npm install --save multer` and uuid: `npm install uuid`.